This old fashioned Gluten Free Rhubarb Bread is moist and flavorful! It's made with sour cream and baked with a layer of cinnamon streusel.

 - Prepare the recipe as directed and allow to cool completely before transferring to the freezer for storage.

-- Wrap the cooled bread tightly in plastic wrap and then place in a freezer plastic bag up to 3 months.
+- Wrap the cooled bread tightly in plastic wrap, place in a heavy-duty freezer bag, label with the date, and store up to 3 months.

 How To Thaw

-- Simply transfer the bread to the fridge 24 hours before serving.
+- Simply transfer the bread to the refrigerator 24 hours before serving.

 - Alternately, you can allow the bread to thaw at room temperature.